 Cons: The removable, self-sharpening and steel-coated blades aren’t as ‘wow’ as Wahl’s, but it’s not a problem.
 The motor slightly warms up a bit quicker than Wahl’s, but it’s not a big issue either.
 The only thumbs down about the Virtually Indestructible is its storage case.
 It’s a zippered pouch that doesn’t match what it should be for.

-Verdict: Overall, you won’t regret getting it for it’s very obvious perks.
-It is very close to Wahl’s with a customer service that are ready to address any concerns that relates to their product.
+Verdict: Overall, you won’t regret getting it for its very obvious perks.
+It is very close to Wahl’s with a customer service that is ready to address any concerns that relates to their product.

 The Wahl models never fail to be on the top lists.
 Rather, it is one if not number one, of the most favored brands by the professionals.
 Maintenance hassle-free powerhouse that is equally efficient and durable as the other two before it on this list.

 Pros: Durable by design, just like its smaller brother (Comfort Grip Pro 79610), Wahl Elite Pro is made with premium-grade materials armed with steel attachment clips on its guard combs!
 Now, that’s a leveled-up accessory supporting its powerful motor and seriously solid hair-cutting performance.
 The elite is pretty much a heavy-duty device inside a heavy-duty toolbox housing an upgraded 21-piece kit.